tdv/redis-cpp/README.md

 Distributed under the MIT License

 # Compiler and OS
-This has compiled and tested within gcc 9.2.1 on Ubuntu 19.10.
+This has compiled and tested within gcc 9.3 and clang 10.0 on Ubuntu 20.04.
 You might try other compiler or OS.

 **NOTE**